 Site Access allows you to check the box ‘Apply View Security’ to lock down a site and assign users/groups that will be able to access it.
 Site Owners can be assigned to manage the selected site so that they will be able to create/manage intranet applications and dynamic/HTML pages on their own within their assigned site(s).

 Intranet Applications have their permissions assigned at the folder level.
 Global security allows any user with access to the site to access this application.
 However, by disabling it, you can assign specific groups and users access to the selected folder instead.

-Page security is very similar to Site Security; however, the intranet home page of the selected site will inherit it’s security from the site it is under.
-Other pages on this site can have further security applied to them using the Page Access option.
+Page security is very similar to Site Security; however, the intranet home page of the selected site will inherit its security from the site it is under.
+Other pages on this site can apply further security using the Page Access option.
 Page Owners can be assigned in case you may have someone that needs to design the page, but do not necessarily want them to have full access over the site and/or the intranet home page for that site.

 Intranet Menu Navigation

 Lastly, intranet administrators are responsible for making the navigation on the intranet easy and intuitive for users.
 Your intranet may be jam-packed with useful information and helpful resources, but it’s worthless if users are unable to locate the content.

 Personally, I love the K.I.S.S principle, as making navigation extremely simple is the best way for new users to fully adopt your intranet.
 If an intranet home page or the menu navigation is too complex, a user may lose trust that they can find things and be reluctant to adopt the intranet as an effective business tool.